 B.B.A Major in Operations & Supply Chain Management

-The Operations & Supply Chain Management program provides students with the knowledge and skills to assist in the design, implementation, and control of efficient supply chains.
-The success of many firms depends upon their ability to work with suppliers, distributors, customers, intermediaries, and service providers worldwide.
-Developing a firm’s supply chain network, including the relationships and technology necessary to have the network operate and adapt efficiently, can be the difference between success and failure for many manufacturing and service firms.
-This major provides students with the quantitative and conceptual tools to immediately help firms manage their operations and supply chains.
+Within UND’s operations & supply chain management major, you'll develop the ability to analyze problems and make decisions that lead to cost-effective acquisition of products and services, efficient use of people, technology and materials, as well as effective product and service delivery.
+This is an essential skill-set for many firms because their success depends upon their ability to work with suppliers, distributors, customers, intermediaries and service providers worldwide.
+Developing a firm’s supply chain network, including the relationships and technology necessary to have the network operate and adapt efficiently, can be the difference between success and failure.

 Students may be admitted to the College of Business & Public Administration and may elect a major within a business discipline after completing at least 60 semester hours at UND or other accredited institutions.